kplian/pxp/README.md

       * funciones
       * schema.sql
       * patch000001.sql.
+      * patch000002.
+      * patch00xxxx
-      * patch000002.sql.
+      *
-      * patch00xxxx.sql.
+      * .sql.

   The folder "funciones" must contain one file for every function in the system.
 The file "schema.sql" should have the drop and create schema for the system.
-All the patch files contains the scripts to generate the database objects for the system.
+All the patch files contains the scripts to generate the database objects for the system. for example

+DROP SCHEMA IF EXISTS nut CASCADE;

+CREATE SCHEMA nut AUTHORIZATION postgres;

 2. Create or update a file named "sistemas.txt" inside your project root folder wich contains the path for every system of your project.Eg:
   "../../../sis_mantenimiento/"